akhmetbek/Graduation-Demo/README.md

 # Install and run
 First, clone the repository.
-Second, build the application. recommended java version 8.
+Second, build the application.
+Recommended java version 8.
 You can just build NURunner, the rest will be built by dependency.